 Mite Treatment: If your plant gets spider mites, apply a mineral oil & water mixture once a week for three weeks, for a total of three treatments.
 Liberally apply the oil-water solution to all leaf surfaces, including the petioles and stem, using a fine-mist water bottle.
 The oil smothers the mites, but you need to make sure you get them all or you’ll have an ongoing infestation.
 Mites and pests travel across plants, so if your plant is in a cluster of other plants with leaves that touch, you may need to treat all plants in the vicinity.

-- Fertilizer & Calcium: This is probably one of the most important notes about care for this specific species… these plants come from limestone outcrops and substrates in Borneo.
+- Fertilizer & Calcium: This is probably one of the most important notes about care for this specific species… these plants are believed to come from limestone outcrops and calcium-rich substrates in Borneo.
 Limestone is calcium carbonate and it reacts with rain water (carbonic acid) to increase the pH, release calcium and change the micro environment for plants in those areas.
 Plants adapted to alkaline conditions like this may seem easier to kill…IF you don’t give them the calcium they are adapted to rely on.
 Calcium is important for cell growth and pathogen resistance.
-Consider using a mineral-rich and premium organic fertilizer in combination with rock dust—you can get oyster shells (calcium carbonate) in the bird section of your pet store…add 1/4 tsp of this to the lower layer of your substrate specifically if you’re using distilled or soft (acidic) water.
+Consider using a mineral-rich and premium organic fertilizer in combination with rock dust—you can get oyster shells (calcium carbonate) in the bird section of your pet store…add 1/4 tsp of this to the lower layer of your substrate specifically if you’re using distilled, low-mineral, or soft (acidic) water.
 Symptoms of calcium deficiency are not obvious but can present as fungal and bacterial rot.
 If you’re doing everything else right and your plant keeps getting root rot…add the oyster shells.
 Many grower feed with CalMag instead of adding calcium carbonate to their potting mix.
 If you want to know more about water, pH and calcium carbonate, read this.

 Alocasia baginda Distribution / Habitat / Endemic to…